 Will you open more Quiet Hour session times in the future?

 We understand that this time-slot doesn’t suit everybody (and we will aim to open other sessions in the future!).
-Weekends and alternate weeknights to Thursdays are often when we have large groups or classes held in the centre and this generally means there’s lots of noise and lots of people, which is not ideal for quiet hour.
+Over weekends and during alternate weeknights, we often host large groups or classes which are held in the centre and this generally means there’s lots of noise and lots of people, which is not ideal for quiet hour.
 We’ve selected this time so we can relatively control the amount of people/noise within the centre and hopefully, create a positive experience for everyone visiting us.